Graph-to-Vision: Multi-graph Understanding and Reasoning using Vision-Language Models: Evaluation of Large Vision-Language Models on Multi-Graph Joint Reasoning

-We observe that Qwen2.5-VL-32B-Instruct excels in the RCC dimension, suggesting strong semantic organization and abstract reasoning capabilities, which highlights its proficiency in handling cross-node, multi-hop reasoning tasks.
-Gemini-1.5-pro does not stand out in any single dimension but demonstrates stable and well-balanced performance overall.
-In contrast, QVQ-72B-Preview exhibits lower average scores and greater variance across dimensions, indicating less consistent performance.
-Overall, RCC emerges as the highest-scoring and most stable dimension across all models.
+We observe that Qwen3.5-35B-A3B excels in the RCC dimension (4.91), suggesting strong semantic organization and abstract reasoning capabilities, which highlights its proficiency in maintaining a coherent and internally consistent reasoning chain.
+GPT-5.4 and Gemini-3.1-pro do not stand out in any single dimension but demonstrate stable and well-balanced performance overall, with scores distributed consistently across IRA, GPA, and RCC.
+In contrast, Claude-sonnet-4-6 exhibits the lowest average scores, particularly in the GPA dimension (2.58), indicating a significant limitation in comprehending and interpreting the structural features of graphs.
+Overall, RCC emerges as the highest-scoring dimension for the top-performing models, reflecting their superior capacity for logical consistency during multi-graph reasoning tasks.